 One session at ADA featured a handful of researchers working as part of the ongoing grant-funded, prestigious Pathway to Stop Diabetes program.
-Among them was Dr. Thomas Delong, a researcher in Colorado who also lives with T1D and whom we interviewed about his work earlier this year.
-Thomas is studying the body's immune system attacks and how beta cells are destroyed, in hopes of understanding why that happens and what can be done to prevent it.
+Among them was Dr. Thomas Delong, a researcher in Colorado who also lives with T1D and is studying the body's immune system attacks and how beta cells are destroyed, in hopes of understanding why that happens and what can be done to prevent it.

 OTHER CURE-RELATED RESEARCH